Carol0128/Creating-a-Deepfake-Video/README.md

 # Deepfake-Video
-Exploring deepfake tech powered by AI, a project hosted by ALX Apllied AI
+Exploring deepfake tech powered by AI, a project hosted by ALX Applied AI